tddyer/mlb-statistics-web-crawler/README.md

 - On my machine (HP Spectre x360, 4 processors, 16 GB RAM, running Ubuntu 18.04) it completes in about a minute on average.
 - I'm not an expert in web scraping, but given that it scrapes data from 500+ web pages, it is more than efficient enough for my purposes.
 However, I'm sure it can still be improved and in the future I may consider optimizing its performance.

+## Improvements from Verson 1.0

+When I first had this idea, I tried using BeautifulSoup4 and urllib.
+I was able to get something working, but it too over 30 minutes to run on average!
+With that being said, I'm ecstatic with the improvements in this version while using Scrapy (runtime was decreased by over 95% on average).
+If you're interested in seeing the initial version, checkout the "version 1.0" branch.
+The data sources have changed since the initial version so some things may differ, but they end up scraping the same Baseball Savant pages.

 ## Future Updates

 - Improve data storage techniques